 Authentication of American Academic Credentials for Use Abroad: U.S. embassies and consulates cannot authenticate diplomas or other documents from universities and other schools in the United States or provide notarial services related to such credentials.
 In an effort to be of assistance to persons who wish to present academic credentials from the United States for use abroad, the following link provides step-by-step guidance: http://travel.state.gov/law/judicial/judicial_5188.html#

-Fees Per Notary Seal (Cash Only):
+Fees Per Notary Seal (Payable by cash or credit card):

 Notarial, Oath, or Acknowledgement $50.00 or SR190.00